 How do I delete personal information from Slack?

-Before you deactivate your account, you can also remove any profile information you’d like, such as your name and email address.
-Depending on your workspace’s settings, you may also be able to remove messages and delete files.
+Depending on your workspace's settings, you may be able to remove your profile information and/or delete messages and files you've shared before your account is deactivated.
 Get in touch with a Workspace Owner or Admin if you have any questions about editing and deletion settings.

 How do I delete messages and files from Slack?